-Theresa May Will Resign After Brexit
+Theresa May Will Resign After Brexit Passes

 CNN is reporting that many are calling May’s words to her party a “commanding brave speech,” praising her bravery in doing what is necessary to take her government out of limbo.
 Suggestions have been made about what could convince those not sold on Brexit to make the leap and vote “yes,” and it was implied that some of the “softer Brexiteers” might go for May’s head on a platter if they got the exit from the European Union through.

-But May is now publicly confirming that she will step down and let someone else lead the next phase of Brexit if the official (twice defeated) Withdrawal Agreement is passed.
-But even offering up her resignation does not make passing the agreement a done deal as she needs to flip 75 MPs to recover from her last defeat.
+But May is now publicly confirming that she will step down and let someone else lead the next phase of Brexit if the official — twice defeated — withdrawal agreement is passed.
+But even offering up her resignation does not make passing the agreement a done deal, as she needs to flip 75 members of Parliament to recover from her last defeat.

 In her speech, May pledges that she will get out of the way for the next phase of Brexit.